 Why am I being told my address is an invalid bitcoin address?

-If the receive address you got from Electrum begins with “bc1” then you may find that other wallets and exchanges have trouble sending money to it.
-That’s because these addresses use a new form of encoding called bech32 which results in lower transaction fees when spending bitcoin but which other wallets and exchanges have still not added support for.
-Note you can always send money to anyone using your bech32 wallet.
+If the receive address you got from Electrum begins with “bc1” then you may find that some other wallets and exchanges have trouble sending money to it.
+These addresses use a new form of encoding called bech32 which results in lower transaction fees when spending bitcoin but support for sending coins to them is not yet universal.

 Once you’ve created a new wallet you can receive coins to it instead.
 You can also switch between wallets via file > open or file > recently open.